Loretta Lynn: Politics

+When asked about her position on same-sex marriage by USA Today in November 2010, she replied, "I'm still an old Bible girl.
+God said you need to be a woman and man, but everybody to their own."

 Lynn allowed PETA to use her song "I Wanna Be Free" in a public service campaign to discourage the chaining of dogs outdoors in the cold.

 Health and death

 Over the years, Lynn suffered from various health concerns, including pneumonia on multiple occasions and a broken arm after a fall at home.

 In May 2017, Lynn had a stroke at her home in Hurricane Mills.
 She was taken to a Nashville hospital and as a result had to cancel all of her upcoming tour dates.
 The release of her album Wouldn't It Be Great was delayed until 2018.
 On January 1, 2018, Lynn fell and broke her hip.

 Lynn died in her sleep at her home in Hurricane Mills on October 4, 2022, at the age of 90.
 No cause of death was immediately given.
-She was buried three days later on her Hurricane Mills ranch beside her husband Oliver.
+She was buried three days later on her Hurricane Mills ranch beside her husband Doolittle.

 Awards and achievements

 Lynn wrote more than 160 songs and released 60 albums.
 She had 10 No. 1 albums and 16 No. 1 singles on the country charts.
-Lynn won three Grammy Awards, seven American Music Awards, eight Broadcast Music Incorporated awards, 13 Academy of Country Music, eight Country Music Association, and 26 fan-voted Music City News awards.
+Lynn won three Grammy Awards, seven American Music Awards, eight Broadcast Music Incorporated awards, 14 Academy of Country Music, eight Country Music Association, and 26 fan-voted Music City News awards.
 Lynn remains the most awarded woman in country music history.
 She was the first woman in country music to receive a certified gold album for 1967's Don't Come Home a' Drinkin' (With Lovin' on Your Mind).

+1970s – 1990s

 In 1972, Lynn was the first woman named "Entertainer of the Year" by the Country Music Association.
 In 1980, she was the only woman to be named "Artist of the Decade" for the 1970s by the Academy of Country Music.
 Lynn was inducted into the Country Music Hall of Fame in 1988 and the Country Gospel Music Hall of Fame in 1999.
-She was also the recipient of Kennedy Center Honors, an award given the President of the United States, in 2003.
+She was also the recipient of Kennedy Center Honors, an award given by the President of the United States, in 2003.
 Lynn is ranked 65th on VH1's 100 Greatest Women of Rock & Roll and was the first female country artist to receive a star on the Hollywood Walk of Fame in 1977.
 In 1994, she received the country music pioneer award from the Academy of Country Music.